2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 What are the KPIs to follow?
 How do you analyze the results of a SPIFF?

-Of course, we're going to track KPIs that are related to metrics that sales reps can earn points on because we have to track them to calculate points and know where sales reps are in achieving their goals.
+Of course, we're going to track KPIs that are related to metrics that sales reps can earn points on because we have to track them to calculate points and know where sales reps are achieving their goals.
 Some examples of these metrics are: number of Meetings made, number of Meetings completed, number of signatures, number of tasks completed, etc.

 At Glady, we track KPIs on Salesforce via tables that are created specifically for the challenge, and which are then linked to fully automated Google Sheets thanks to a tool called Salesforce Connector.